mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 TBD

-We will translate a Python example program from the [Keras documentation (listing of LSTM example)](https://keras.io/examples/lstm_text_generation/) to Hy.
+We will translate a Python example program from the [Keras documentation (listing of LSTM.py example)](https://keras.io/examples/lstm_text_generation/) to Hy.
 This is a moderately long example and you can use the original Python and the translated Hy code as a guide if you see other models written using Keras that you want in Hy.
 I have (mostly) kept the same variable names to make it easier to compare the Python and Hy code.

 Note that using the nietzsche.txt data set requires a fair amount of memory.
 If your computer has less than 16G of RAM, you might want to run the following example until you see the printout "Create sentencs and next_chars data..." then kill the program, manually edit the file ~/.keras/datasets/nietzsche.txt to remove 75% of the data by: